Corning Ware Profile: Teapots (1960)

 The P-104 (6 cup) Corning Ware teapot entered the market in 1960.
 An exact date of discontinuance is not known, but Shadow Iris & Pastel Bouquet are the last patterns to appear on these teapots, so they must have disappeared soon after 1986.

 Date ranges on this page pertain to the Corning Ware shapes & sizes in general; the dates of each individual pattern vary.
 Total so far: 22.

 Spice O' Life (4)*

 (Photo above right: Pastel Bouquet P-104 teapot.)

 P-104 teapots: Strawberry Sunday, Wildflower.

 Less numerous are P-103 (3 cup) teapots, which first appeared about 1962.
 They were discontinued around 1972.

 3 Cup Teapots (P-103):

 * - There are four distinct pattern variations on Spice O' Life teapots.
-The French phrase, "Le The" may be present or absent, and in the mid-1970s the main design was altered, see more.
+The French phrase, "Le The" may be present or absent, and the main design was altered in the mid 1970s, see more.
 The oldest examples are more leafy, and this aspect was trimmed back sometime before 1978.
 The newer version of the pattern has a more compact shape, with less greenery surrounding the edge.